 Stepping onto the Natchez Trace Trail in Tishomingo State Park will leave you breathless with awe.
 It has a winding path that passes under the Natchez Trace Parkway bridge and ends at the pioneer cabin area.

-The 2-mile pathway is marked by a white diamond and has been used for centuries, retaining its rich historical significance.
+A white diamond marks the 2-mile pathway that has been used for centuries, retaining its rich historical significance.
 Towering ancient rock formations and lush trees surround this trail, giving you a glimpse into a bygone era.

-Hiking the Tishomingo State Park CCC Pond Trails
+Hiking the Tishomingo State Park CCC Pond Trail

-The CCC Pond hiking Trail is a tranquil 1.3-mile hike perfect for beginners or families with young children.
-Take in picturesque views of the pond and surrounding outcroppings while admiring the legacy of the Civilian Conservation Corps, The orange triangle trail markers will guide you safely through this path.
+The CCC Pond Trail is a tranquil .75-mile hike perfect for beginners or families with young children.
+Take in picturesque views of the pond and surrounding forests while admiring the legacy of the Civilian Conservation Corps.
+The orange triangle trail markers will guide you safely through this path.

-Wander through woods and wildflowers, and cross a wooden bridge over the peaceful pond.
-While on the sturdy bridge, you’ll see the lake and concrete and stone dam built in the 1930s.
+Wander through woods and wildflowers and cross a wooden bridge over the peaceful pond.
+While on the sturdy bridge, you’ll see the lake and the stone dam built in the 1930s.